AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Migrations/README.md

 * Dropping the old table.
 * Renaming the new table to match the original name.

-This process generally works well, but it can be slow and occassionally buggy.
+This process generally works well, but it can be slow and occasionally buggy.
 It is not recommended that you run and migrate SQLite in a production environment unless you are very aware of the risks and its limitations; the support Django ships with is designed to allow developers to use SQLite on their local machines to develop less complex Django projects without the need for a full database.

 ## Workflow